Onnamission/SpaceX-Analytics/README.md

 | Landing Type | Character |
 | Landing Outcome | Character |

-Just for a kind information, I love SpaceX.
+Just for a kind information, I love SpaceX 😍.
 Thank you to acknowledgement for providing this dataset.

 ![Elon Musk GIF](Images/elon_musk_gif.gif)